Do I Need a Root Canal Austin, TX

 At Austin Lakes Dentistry: Scott T Gordon DDS we regularly ask patients about their pain and whether or not it is manageable.
 If it is only slight discomfort, you may be able to visit our Austin dentist practice and have tooth decay removed.
 In many cases, a toothache is caused by a cavity that can be treated without the need for a root canal.
-However, as a Austin, TX dentist, we have found that intense pain is often due to an infection severe enough to warrant a root canal.
+However, we find that intense pain can often be due to an infection severe enough to warrant a root canal.

 When to Call Our Emergency Dentist Office

 If you have any of these symptoms, you should call our emergency dentist office at 512-377-9799 and schedule an appointment to be seen right away.